harshnative/JARVIS/additional_readmes/weatherModule.md

 Open weather probably does not provide weather details of your city.
 Although more than 2,50,000 city are supported , still their can be some city for which the weather details may not be found.
 Also make sure you are entering right set of commands

+### If you are a developer then you will need to get your api key to test the source code and set it in main function in main.py inside main folder of the repository

+To know how to get your own api key from open weather [click here](https://openweathermap.org/appid#:~:text=1.,activated%20and%20ready%20to%20use.)